-As a part of the Parental Rights Maryland Procedural Safeguards Notice, families are given contact information regarding who and where to call for information regarding their procedural safeguards.
+As a part of the Parental Rights & Procedural Safeguards booklet, families are given information about who and where to call for information about their procedural safeguards.
 All Local Education Agencies (LEA) and Public Agencies (PA) have Family Support staff to help parents to understand their rights and navigate the special education process.

-Families must receive their Parental Rights Maryland Procedural Safeguards Notice:

-- When their child is referred for special education services: - At least yearly; - On receipt of a written state complaint or due process complaint; - When a decision is made to suspend a student with an IEP: and - At parent request.
+Families must receive their Parent Rights: Procedural Safeguards booklet when their child is referred for special education services, at least yearly thereafter, on receipt of a written state complaint or due process complaint, when a decision is made to suspend a student with an IEP and at parent request.

-Vhat the Law States
+What the Law States

 The Individuals with Disabilities Education Act (IDEA) is a federal law ensuring services to children with disabilities throughout the nation.
 The purposes to ensure that all children with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living.